Japan Journal of Nursing Science

 CONFLICT OF INTEREST STATEMENT

 Authors should declare any financial support or relationship that may pose conflict of interest as a Conflict of Interest Statement in the Disclosure section of your manuscript.
-The absence of any interest to disclose must also be stated.
+The absence of any interest to disclose must be stated also.
+The Conflict of Interest Form is available from here (link).
+Download the form to your computer, open the form in Adobe Acrobat Reader, fill it out and then save it to your computer.
+Also please submit Author Statement Form from here (link).
+Submit the forms at Step 6 of the submission procedure as well as your manuscript.

 STYLE OF THE MANUSCRIPT

-Manuscripts should follow the style of the Publication Manual of the American Psychological Association, 6th edition (2010) http://www.apastyle.org/index.aspx and the Vancouver agreement detailed in the International Committee of Medical Journal Editors’ revised ‘Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication’, as presented at http://www.ICMJE.org/.
+Manuscripts should follow the style of the Publication Manual of the American Psychological Association, 6th edition (2010), as shown at http://www.apastyle.org/index.aspx, and the Vancouver agreement detailed in the International Committee of Medical Journal Editors’ revised ‘Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication’, as presented at http://www.ICMJE.org/.

 The journal uses US spelling and authors should therefore follow the latest edition of the Merriam–Webster’s Collegiate Dictionary.